 In any great movie or binge-worthy series, a stellar opening image must beckon, entice and entertain the audience.
-Your About Us page must execute the same.
+Your About Us page must achieve the same.

 We all know what an awesome first impression can do to build successful relationships.
-Your About Us page is your first impression.
+Your About Us page is the first impression.

 Have you checked yours lately?